Unforgettable Kyushu Adventures for the Whole Family.

 -

-JR Trains in Fukuoka with Children: Seats, Tickets, and Family Travel Tips
+Navigating JR Trains in Fukuoka with Kids: Tickets, Seats & Tips

 Traveling around Fukuoka and the wider Kyushu region by JR train is one of the most practical and enjoyable choices for families.
 Kyushu is often called the “Train Kingdom” of Japan because of its unique, colorful, and child-friendly train designs.…